-Wellington Water has commissioned Boffa Miskell to prepare an ecological effects assessment for a proposal to construct a new reservoir within Prince of Wales Park (POWP) which forms part of the Wellington Town Belt ('Town Belt').
+Wellington Water has commissioned Boffa Miskell to prepare an ecological effects assessment for a proposal to construct a new water storage reservoir within Prince of Wales Park (POWP), which forms part of the Wellington Town Belt ('Town Belt').

-The site occupies part of the Wellington Town Belt within POWP and is part of the Brooklyn Hills Sector (see Figure 1).
-This sector of the Town Belt combines four nearly contiguous Wellington City Council (WCC) reserves that share many similarities in terms of indigenous and exotic vegetation mixes.
+POWP and is part of the Brooklyn Hills Sector (see Figure 1) of the Town Belt, and this sector combines four nearly contiguous Wellington City Council (WCC) reserves that share many similarities in terms of native and exotic vegetation mixes.